 Both MOOC sites have apps available for smartphones and tablets which make learning on-the-go easy.
 I prefer to use my computer to take my courses and I like to use Microsoft OneNote to take notes.
 It helps me keep the information organized with a digital notebook feel.

 After using both MOOCs I can honestly say you can’t go wrong with Coursera.org or Edx.org.
 Both will give you a great digital learning experience to help you in your career.
 Whether you are an undergraduate, graduate, professional or thinking about learning something new I’m sure you will find a course that fits your needs.
 I recommend creating an account for both to keep track of what courses are available.
 There are so many courses and you don’t want to miss out.

 Every course has helped me gain knowledge that will help me succeed in my career.
 I highly recommend Virology I and II (Coursera.org) by Dr. Vincent Racaniello, Vaccines (Coursera.org), Epidemics – the Dynamics of Infectious Diseases (Coursera.org), and How to Survive Your Ph.D. by Dr. Inger MewBurn (Edx.org).
 It is so amazing how resources like this are available on the internet.

-This year I am looking forward to the Center for the Integration of Research, Teaching, and Learning (CIRTL) Course: Advancing Learning through Evidence-Based STEM Teaching Course on Coursera.org that starts June 1 2016.
-If you are interested in STEM Teaching or want to become an academic researcher or faculty member then this is the course for you.
-I can’t wait to see what this course has to offer because I am exploring the option of becoming a science professor.
+This year I am looking forward to the Center for the Integration of Research, Teaching, and Learning (CIRTL) Course: Advancing Learning through Evidence-Based STEM Teaching Course on Coursera.org that starts June 1, 2016. *Update: The course was amazing and CIRTL is just a great resource for STEM Education in general.
+If you are interested in STEM education, STEM Teaching or want to become an academic researcher or faculty member then this is the course for you.
+CIRTL has many resources if you are interested in how to make the learning experience better.

 How do you feel about MOOCs?
 Have you tried them?
-Comment below.
+Share below.